37chairs/one-hour-workshop/README.md

 ## editor requirements

-- install tmux, neovim 0.7+ -- make sure your version of neovim has LuaJIT support.
+- install neovim 0.7+ -- make sure your version of neovim has LuaJIT support.
 I noticed neovim on Ubuntu 22.04 does not, but 24.04 does.

 ```bash
 nvim --version